Sociology & Anthropology

 Bachelor’s Degree Starting Salary

-According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in sociology and anthropology have a median salary of $25,650 during the early years of their career.
+The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in sociology and anthropology was $25,650 per year.
+These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $23,825 (25th percentile) and $26,825 (75th percentile).

 Salaries According to BLS